 Government guidance states that where First Homes are provided on a development, they should make up a minimum of 25% of all affordable homes.
 The council could then apply its preferred tenure mix to the remaining affordable units.

-This guidance would constrain the supply of much needed affordable homes for rent Should First Homes be delivered, they would comprise of 25% of the affordable dwellings.
+This guidance would constrain the supply of much needed affordable homes for rent.
+Should First Homes be delivered, they would comprise of 25% of the affordable dwellings.
 A tenure split of 84% affordable rent/16% shared ownership would be applied to the remaining 75%.
 Accordingly, the Affordable Rent dwellings would account for 63% of the affordable housing contribution, significantly below the identified need of 84%.

 4.0 Options